HanithaVasamsetty/sample/README.md

 # HRMS APP

-The app is a mobile version of [HRMS TechAspect](http://hrm.techaspect.com/).
+This app is a mobile version of [HRMS TechAspect](http://hrm.techaspect.com/).
 Aimed to support features and functionalities like

   * Personal Details